JohanSamyn/gohg/README.md

 ### Compatibility

-The gohg library is developed with Go1 on Windows 7.
+The gohg library is developed with Go1 (go1.0.3) on Windows 7.
-It is also tested on Ubuntu 12.04 with Go1.
+It is also tested on Ubuntu 12.04 with the same version of Go1.
-The used Go1 is being updated to the latest release shortly after it's appearance, on both platforms.

 ### Dependencies